-- Designation prerogative of the taxpayer if it meets 427C - Area Designated must meet minimum acreage requirements - Size of reservation continuous area means an area which is not separated by public roads or streets - Fencing not mandatory to fence taxpayer responsibility to ensure livestock are not permitted - Number of trees must contain 200 trees on each acre and one year to replace trees if removed - Economic gain gain from raising fruit or forest trees means gain from the harvest from trees, including but not limited to: fruit, nuts, Christmas trees and greens, posts, poles, logs, fuelwood, pulpwood and tree sap. - Please note a forest reserve can not be used for leased hunting.
-(This is based on the presumption that wildlife is a product of the forest and not of the individual trees in the forest.
-Although the administrative rule does not specifically prohibit leased hunting).
+- Designation enrolling is prerogative of the taxpayer and shall not be denied if it meets 427C. - Area Designated must meet minimum acreage requirements. - Size of reservation continuous area means an area which is not separated by public roads or streets. - Fencing not mandatory to fence taxpayer responsibility to ensure livestock are not permitted. - Number of trees must contain 200 trees on each acre and one year to replace trees if removed. - Economic gain gain from raising fruit or forest trees means gain from the harvest from trees, including but not limited to: fruit, nuts, Christmas trees and greens, posts, poles, logs, fuelwood, pulpwood and tree sap. - Please note forest reserve land cannot be used for leased hunting.
+Also if your forested acres are enrolled in the Conservation Security Program or the Conservation Reserve Program you are not eligible for FR.

-Private forestland owners interested in enrolling their forest or fruit trees into reservations must make application with the county assessor's office from January 1 - February 1 of the year for which they are claiming exemption.
+Private forest landowners interested in enrolling their forest or fruit trees into reservations must make application with the county assessor's office from January 1 - February 1 of the year for which they are claiming exemption.
 Once the application is approved, the area shall continue to receive tax exemption during each year that the area is maintained as a forest reservation without having the owner re-file.
 This tax exempt status is transferred with the property as long as it qualifies.